In 2017, tuition for full-time Spoon River College students was $10,080 a year for in-state students and $11,160 a year for out-of-state students.

 On average, college tuition goes up about 3% every year.

 Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students pay far less than the total tuition after grants, scholarships, and tuition discounts are applied.
 Plus, student loans can make theactual cost of attending college feel more doable until you've finishing school and found a job.

-Spoon River College is a public, state institution, so it offers a reduced tuition rate of $10,176 for in-state students who attend full-time.
+Spoon River College is a public, state institution, which means it offers a reduced tuition rate of $10,080 for students who qualify as state residents and attend full-time.